BinaryBreaker/TicTacToe/README.md

 ## Credits

-This game was developed by [Muhammad Muzamil](https://github.com/BinaryBreaker) as part of [Learning].
-The game uses [list any libraries/frameworks used] for the development.
+This game was developed by [Muhammad Muzamil](https://github.com/BinaryBreaker) as part of Learning.